Language Science and Technology (M.Sc.)

 A notable feature of the M.Sc. programme in Saarbrücken is the close proximity of university institutes to a number of highly respected external research institutions that are located on campus.
 The department collaborates closely with the German Research Center for Artificial Intelligence (DFKI) as well as with the Max Planck Institute for Informatics (MPII) and the Max Planck Institute for Software Systems (MPI-SWS).

 Parts of the programme can be studied on a part-time basis, however, students must study full-time in the semester in which their final Master's thesis is written.
 The department maintains excellent ties to the international language science community and can help to arrange study-abroad periods in Europe or worldwide.
 Students on the Master's programme come from around the world.

 The four-semester consecutive Master's programme 'Language Science and Technology' builds on the foundations established in a B.Sc. programme on computational linguistics or a closely related subject such as computer science or (theoretical) linguistics.

 Students on the Master's programme must acquire 120 ECTS credits (120 CP).
 Students select at least four core or foundation lectures (24 CP) from the following categories:

 - Machine Translation

 - Speech Science and Speech Technology

-The subsequent advanced study stage offers a range of seminars, project seminars, advanced and specialist lectures from the categories listed above and also includes the compulsory Master's seminar, which prepares for the final thesis.
+The subsequent advanced study stage offers a range of seminars, software projects and advanced lectures from the categories listed above and also includes the compulsory Master's seminar, which prepares for the final thesis.
 In addition, students also need to attain between 6 and 18 CP from courses in the fields of Computer Science or Cognitive Psychology.

 A European Master's degree programme in Language and Communication Technologies is offered within the framework of the European Erasmus Mundus cooperation and mobility scheme.